-29. Show Gratitude: This is probably the most important part which often gets overlooked.
-Many people feel they have thankless jobs, and complements can make a person feel really good.
-Go out your way and thank them.
-Leave a positive review on their Linkedin profile.
-Tell their boss what a great job they did. -Thomas Wooldridge, Relamark.com
+29. Show Gratitude - This is probably the most important part which often gets overlooked.
+Many people feel they have thankless jobs, and compliments can make a person feel really good.

-Check out these 6 tips for a more effective status meeting without wasting everyone's time.
+Check out these six tips for holding a more effective status meeting without wasting everyone's time.